Global ESG Investing: Standards Across India, USA, UAE, Singapore, and NZ

 - Ongoing monitoring: Continuously monitor your portfolio's ESG performance, making adjustments as needed to ensure alignment with your investment goals.

 Now, let's consider a scenario.
 Suppose you're an investor with a $10,000 portfolio, and you want to allocate 20% of your portfolio to ESG-rated stocks.
-Using the MicroStocks.in screener, you identify 5 companies that meet your ESG criteria, including Microsoft, Tata Motors, and Google.
+Using the MicroStocks.in search tool, you identify 5 companies that meet your ESG criteria, including Microsoft, Tata Motors, and Google.
 You allocate $2,000 to each of these companies, resulting in a diversified portfolio of ESG-rated stocks.

 ESG Investing vs Traditional Investing